su-da/courses-of-lectures/open-source-licensing/index.md

    well publicized means of obtaining the source code for no more than a reasonable reproduction cost, preferably, downloading via the Internet without charge.
 The source code must be the preferred form in which a programmer would modify the program.

+---

-Deliberately obfuscated source code is not allowed.
+2. ...Deliberately obfuscated source code is not allowed.
 Intermediate forms such as the output of a preprocessor or translator are not allowed.”

 ::: notes
 Source:http:www.opensource.org/docs.definition.php.